refinery/refinerycms-search/readme.md

 Any model you wish to search will need to be indexed using acts as indexed.
 To add indexing, simple add

     acts_as_indexed :fields => [:title, :body], :index_file => [Rails.root.to_s, "tmp", "index"]

+If your model doesn't use a :title attribute, remember to use an alias_attribute:

+    alias_attribute :title, :name #for example

 to the model.
 Obviously, replaced the indexed fields with those appropriate for your model.
 The above line will add indexing to PortfolioEntry in the portfolio plugin, which does not come indexed.